Producer’s Pride 200 Watt Heater, 40 Watt Chick Brooder

 Manufacturer Part Number | CC-BROODER4 |

-Year 200 (CC) was a leap year starting on Tuesday (link will display the full calendar) of the Julian calendar.
+Year 200 (CC) was a leap year starting on Tuesday of the Julian calendar.
 At the time, it was known as the Year of the Consulship of Severus and Victorinus (or, less frequently, year 953 Ab urbe condita).
 The denomination 200 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.

 40 or forty commonly refers to: